cerberustesting/cerberus-core/compositions/cerberus-glassfish-mysql/README.md

 #### Configure Cerberus to access to the Selenium Grid

-This composition provide a ready-to-use Selenium Grid to run Web Application tests easier.
+This composition provides a ready-to-use Selenium Grid to run Web Application tests easier.
 To do so, simply feed the Cerberus Robot settings by the following information:

 - Selenium ip/host: `selenium-hub`
 - Selenium port: `4444`